-- Paediatric Practice Award Awarded to the Intern with an above average score in the paediatric course AND who saw the largest number of new paediatric practice members during their internship. - Business Excellence Award Awarded to the student intern with the most profitable practice, and who grew their practice ethically.
+Awarded to the Intern with an above average score in the special population -children course AND who saw the largest number of practice members under 12yoa during their internship.

+Business Excellence Award

+Awarded to the student intern with the most profitable practice, and who grew their practice ethically.

-Adjustor Award
+• Adjustor Award